ankane/jetpack-v1/README.md

 # Jetpack

-:fire: Simple package management for R
+:fire: Simple package manager for R

 Specify all your packages in one place